 Listing 19-22: Implementing the Add trait to overload the + operator for Point instances

-The add method adds the x values of two Point instances together and the y values of two Point instances together to create a new Point.
+The add method adds the x values of two Point instances and the y values of two Point instances to create a new Point.
 The Add trait has an associated type named Output that determines the type returned from the add method.

-The default generic type here is within the Add trait.
-Here’s its definition:
+The default generic type in this code is within the Add trait.
+Here is its definition:

 trait Add<RHS=Self> {